 IBPS PO Exam Pattern introduced few changes over the years that are to be continued in the upcoming exam as well:

-The syllabus for Prelims and Main Exam varies in respect of the number of sections, topics, and difficulty level.
 The preliminary exam is a screening test while the main exam tests candidates’ suitability to be recruited as probationary officers in various banks.
 IBPS PO Syllabus for both prelims and main exam is given below.

 The syllabus for the preliminary exam includes three subjects- English Language, Quantitative Aptitude, and Reasoning Ability.